emacsmirror/gptel-aibo/README.md

 with more detailed instructions.

 ### Completion at point
-`gptel-aibo` provides a quick interaction command, `gptai-complete-at-point`, which automatically inserts relevant content at the current position based on the context.
+`gptel-aibo` also provides a quick interaction command, `gptai-complete-at-point`, which automatically inserts relevant content at the current position based on the context.
 For example, after writing a function comment, you can use this single command